Bayer to pay $10 billion to settle Roundup lawsuits | DW | 24.06.2020

 US plaintiffs are pursuing the German giant over claims its glyphosate-based weedkillers cause cancer.
 Talks have been ongoing for more than a year.

-German chemical and pharmaceutical giant Bayer announced on Wednesday that it plans to pay more than $10 billion (€8.9 billion) to settle approximately 95,000 lawsuits in the US related to its product Roundup.
+German chemical and pharmaceutical giant Bayer announced on Wednesday that it plans to pay more than $10 billion (€8.9 billion) to settle approximately 125,000 lawsuits in the US related to its product Roundup as well as pending class-action suits.

 The weed killer contains the controversial active ingredient glyphosate, which some groups believe can cause cancer.